 If your baby’s bedtime is still not predictable, simply jump to the new time, as if you were traveling to a new time zone.

 As for those pesky early morning wake-ups with the new time, you should try to not rush in as soon as baby wakes and instead, wait 10 minutes.
 Increase this time every morning by 10 minutes and by the end of the week, your baby’s schedule should be adjusted to the new time and waking up at their usual time.

 Be patient and consistent with your child.
 Time changes effect children and adults alike and take about a week to adjust to, although some children may take up to a month.

 I really hope this helps!
+Remember these time change tips for toddlers, but don’t hesitate to reach out if you need help.
 Honestly, try not to stress too much about the time change.
 Hang in there!